-Exciting News - the 420,000th person read this Magazine on 20 October 2014.
+Exciting News - the 480,000th person read this Magazine on 2 January 2015.
+This is an increase of 10,000 in 9 days!
 An innovative new way of promoting tourism in the Hunter Valley region of New South Wales in Australia, selected Australian cities, and featured overseas countries.
 Featuring MICE and Corporate Travel news, destinations and events.
 On the right hand side of the page you will find an index of articles by date, by world location, and by popularity.
-Happy reading!
+Happy New Year 2015 and reading!

 Tuesday, 26 June 2012